Lee Bonis

 Lee Bonis (born 3 August 1999) is a Northern Irish professional footballer who plays as a striker for club Chesterfield and the Northern Ireland national team.

 Club career

 Bonis started his adult career in the non league game in Northern Ireland, with spells at Portadown BBOB and Seagoe, helping the latter to win the Alan Wilson Cup, having came through the youth system at Portadown, the club he has supported from a young age.
 In 2019, he signed for Irish League side Portadown.
 Before the second half of 2021–22, he signed for Irish Premiership side Larne.

 ADO Den Haag

 On 12 August 2024, Bonis signed for Dutch Eerste Divisie club ADO Den Haag on a two-year contract for an undisclosed fee.
 He scored 11 goals in 35 total appearances.

 Chesterfield

 On 30 June 2025, Bonis signed for English EFL League Two club Chesterfield for an undisclosed fee.
+He was named EFL League Two Player of the Month for December 2025 after a run of four goals in five games.

 International career

 In 2023, Bonis was called up to the Northern Ireland national football team for the first time.
 He made his debut on 12 October 2024, coming on as substitute in a draw with Belarus in Hungary.